FFFF-0000h/FFFF-0000h/README.md

 -   My project [Tech-Scrolls](https://github.com/Artymanprince/Tech-Scrolls)

-#### I’m looking for help with growth as a programmer, coder.
+#### I’m open to collabs as a programmer, pentester.
 And growth in general.

 ### When I'm not programming?